gladiola/PF_DDNS_Coordination/README.md

 ```
 pfctl -t pfIngress -T replace -f /usr/local/etc/pf/location/pfIngress.txt
 ```
 This is covered in reload_pfIngress.txt.
+We can run the script with a cron job to refresh the pf table on reboot or at a specified time.